kbarley-msri/Oganesson-versus-Uranium-Hydrogen-like-Ions/README.md

 ## 🔬 Description

-This repository contains Mathematica notebooks and supplementary files for the article
+This repository contains Mathematica code and supplementary files for the article
 **“Oganesson versus Uranium Hydrogen-like Ions and Beyond (from the Viewpoint of Old Quantum Mechanics).”**
-The paper explores the spectral behavior of super-heavy hydrogen-like ions such as Oganesson (Z = 118), Uranium (Z = 92), and hypothetical elements with $Z > 137$, using the framework of Bohr–Sommerfeld quantization and relativistic corrections.
+The project investigates the energy levels and semiclassical orbits of super-heavy hydrogen-like ions (e.g., Oganesson, Uranium, and beyond), using Bohr–Sommerfeld quantization with relativistic corrections.
+It highlights the behavior near the critical charge ($Z=137$), where conventional models break down.

-The included notebooks produce animations of relativistic elliptical orbits in the Bohr–Sommerfeld model and demonstrate the semiclassical behavior of quantum levels across different atomic numbers.
+The Mathematica notebooks animate the elliptical orbits corresponding to relativistic energy levels for various values of $Z$, from Uranium to hypothetical super-heavy elements.
+These visualizations support the paper’s analysis of relativistic quantization, degeneracy lifting, and the limits of semiclassical physics.

 ---